theriex/spa/README.md

     node make_index_files.js -dynamic PICSPATH
     ```
     You will need to access index.html via a web server rather than as a
     static file to see the text.
+If you do not have a web server already
+    installed try
+    ```
+    sudo npm install http-server -g
+    cd docroot
+    http-server
+    ```
+    Then open a browser to http://localhost:8080